 When to use this form

-Use this form if you’re an enforcement officer working on matters in the Brisbane or Ipswich Magistrates courts only.
+Use this form if you’re an enforcement officer working on matters in the Magistrates, District or Supreme Courts.

 You can use this online form to complete your financial report in relation to an enforcement hearing warrant or seizure and sale of property (unexecuted).

 For other types of enforcement actions, including the seizure and sale of property (executed), complete your report manually and submit it to the relevant Court.